 3) John Gaines, a key figure in North American breeding and owner of Gainesway farm in Kentucky, is credited with conceiving and selling the idea of the Breeders’ Cup to his fellow breeders and to racetrack owners.

 4) Historically, the location of the BC changes every year.
 The primary rotation of sites includes Belmont Park in New York, Churchill Downs in Kentucky, and Santa Anita in California, but it has also been held at Gulfstream Park, Aqueduct Racetrack, Hollywood Park, Woodbine, Monmouth Park, Arlington Park, and Lone Star Park.
 In 2008 and 2009, the event was held at Santa Anita, the first time it was held in the same location in back to back years.
 Churchill Downs hosted 2010 and 2011 and Santa Anita will host in 2012, 2013 and 2014.
-Keeneland will host for the first time in 2015.
+Keeneland hosted for the first time in 2015.
 Santa Anita hosts again in 2016 and Del Mar (2017) were the latest editions to the rotation.
 Churchill Downs will host in 2018.

 5) All Breeders’ Cup races are limited in the number of runners that can compete.
 Horses must be selected to start or win a Breeders’ Cup Challenge race where winners earn entry into a designated race.
 The “win and you’re in” system, instituted in 2007, allows runners to bypass the field selection process and earn a guaranteed place in the starting gate.